Trio (Trio album): Production

 In the end, Louis Spillmann put his foot down and Klaus Voormann's mix was accepted.
-The album Trio was released by Phonogram's sublabel Mercury Records on Tuesday 27 October 1981.
+The album Trio was released by Phonogram's sublabel Mercury Records on Tuesday, 27 October 1981.

 Trio's German tour followed the release of their album, and the band used the minimal effort of live performances for promotional purposes by performing live at local record stores in the afternoons.
 By the end of 1981, Trio had played in a total of 39 record stores, starting with "Montanus" in Berlin and ending in "Studio 2000" in Homburg.
 When performing in a Müller drug store in Bad Tölz, Trio were kicked out for being too loud.
 They also performed several short concerts in record sections of department stores like Hertie or Karstadt.
 Their two-hour live show was only performed in the evenings in local clubs.

+Some of Trio's other live songs such as "Oder doch – Wird so schlimm nicht sein", were not included on the album due to the suggestive nature of their lyrics: